Hurricane Helene Response

 Price Gouging & Disaster Repair

 Most contractors and tree removal professionals in North Carolina are good business people, and many local merchants pitch in to help their community recover from a disaster.
 However, some scammers travel to areas that have been hit by storms and other disasters to take advantage of consumers.
-As of October 10, our office has received over 300 price gouging complaints largely around groceries and water, hotel, and fuel.
+As of December 16, our office has received more than 475 price gouging complaints largely around groceries and water, hotel, and fuel.

 The North Carolina Department of Justice’s (NCDOJ) Consumer Protection Division phone line is open for people to report price gouging or other Helene-related concerns.
 Contact our office at 1-877-5-NO-SCAM or www.ncdoj.gov/pricegouging.
 The Department of Justice reviews price gouging complaints closely and Attorney General Stein will hold price gougers accountable for breaking the law.